sysgears/apollo-universal-starter-kit/README.md

 embedding non-js files and CSS stylesheets into the code, hot code reload, etc. To use external backend set `serverConfig.url` at `tools/webpack.app_config.js`

+- [Webpack] and [Expo] for mobile front-end

+  For the best code sharing support between back-end, web front-end and mobile front-end the Webpack is used to build React Native JavaScript bundles with the help of using [Haul] project parts.
+Resulting React Native JavaScript bundles use [Expo[, so no native code compilation tools are needed in order to develop native mobile applications with this kit.

 - Hot Code Reload for back end and front end

   Hot Code Reload for back end is done using [Webpack].
 When Webpack prepares hot patches on the filesystem,